mikebrumfield30/image_fetcher/README.md

 Free Image fetcher is part of content creation for synthesis.
 It downloads images of plants to be reviewed for approval on the site [Synthesis](https://plantsynthesis.com)

 This project fetches images from pexels, pixabay and unsplash API's.
 API keys for each are stored in AWS parameter store.
-Metadata for fetched images is stored in a json in s3
+Metadata for fetched images is stored in a json in mongoDB

 ## Execution